 News and Events

-Congratulations to Jimiane Ashe from the Wilson Lab, who has been awarded a NSF Doctoral Dissertation Improvement grant for her project, "Isolating a Mechanism for Microbial-Host Local Adaptation", to support research investigating the relationship between adaptive immunity and environmental microbes in New Zealand seahorses.
+Congratulations to Jimiane Ashe from the Wilson Lab, who has been awarded an NSF Doctoral Dissertation Improvement grant for her project, "Isolating a Mechanism for Microbial-Host Local Adaptation," to support research investigating the relationship between adaptive immunity and environmental microbes in New Zealand seahorses.

 Congratulations to Mahmoud Abouelkheir, a high school student working in the Biais Lab, who received second prize in the Annual High School Poster Competition at Saint Joseph's College.